babylonchain/staking-indexer/doc/staking.md

   output and commits to the self-custodial Bitcoin Unbonding script.
 This script contains conditions for timelock based withdrawal with the timelock being lower than the one in the staking script and slashing.
-- *Withdrawal Transaction*: A transaction that consumes the Bitcoin Staking or the Bitcoin Unbonding output through the timelock condition.
-It extracts the unlocked stake amount from the staking script.

 More details on the Bitcoin Staking transactions and scripts can be found in this [reference](https://github.com/babylonchain/babylon/blob/v0.8.5/docs/staking-script.md).